RichardAsencio/1000-Days-Of-Code/LOG.md

 1. to be much more proficient and be spinning simple websites easily
 2. to already have a business website of my own, with a businessname, my logo, my brand color palette and a portfolio of samples of my designs
 3. I want to be doing business at Fiverr, just for the sake of getting practice even if charging ridculously low rates for my work

+Quick Note:
+😱 ...
+I was about to make my git log entry and started having difficulties moving around Terminal, Git and the commands.
+Hence I feel it serves me best to keep coming back here as frequently as I can to not lose my related skills and knowledge on this.
+I also know that at some point, when diving into Wordpress Development instead of Design, I will use Git and VS Code as part of my workflow.

 #### **Today's Progress:**